When a visitor lands on your site, there are probably only a few minutes before they find what they need and leave your site.

-Attracting them to sign up for your email list is the only way to get them to come back.
+Getting them to sign up for your email list is the only way to get them to come back.

 But to convert a stranger to a subscriber essentially means turning ice cold traffic into a warm lead.
 That won’t be easy.

-To be honest, when I decided to take the jump to purchase Convertkit at $29/month, I was making $0 from my blog.
+When I decided to take the jump to purchase Convertkit at $29/month, I was making $0 from my blog.

-Within 1 week, subscribers were flowing in to my Convertkit account and within 2 months, I made my first sale with 89 subscribers.
+Within 1 week, subscribers were flowing into my Convertkit account and within 2 months, I made my first sale with 89 subscribers.

 So what I want to do is show you how building a solid email list is key to blog monetization and how it is all you need to make your first $1k blogging.

 Disclosure: This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.